-This specifies which local addresses can accept ordinary DNS questions.
 This makes it possible, for instance, to allow queries on internal-facing interfaces but disallow them on external-facing ones, without necessarily knowing the internal network's addresses.

 Note that allow-query-on is only checked for queries that are permitted by allow-query.
 A query must be allowed by both ACLs, or it is refused.